The European market potential for software development services

 - Differentiate yourself from onshore and nearshore providers to remain competitive.
 Emphasise how you are different in your marketing message.
 Do not compete only on price, but also analyse what other advantages you can offer, such as access to skills and specialised industry expertise.

-- Research what your competitors are doing right and wrong, to learn how you can differentiate yourself from them.
+- Research what your competitors are doing right and wrong, so you can differentiate yourself from them.

 - Partner with nearshore service providers, for example in CEE countries, that may be looking for cheaper providers with available workforce.
 Many service providers in developing countries have not yet recognised this opportunity.